Rules of the Minnesota State Board of Legal Certification

 104. CONFLICT OF INTEREST

-A Board member who in the past twelve (12) months has served in a decision- making capacity for an agency that is, or seeks to become, a Minnesota accredited agency shall disclose such service to the Board and shall recuse him/herself from any vote relating to the agency’s accreditation.
+a.
+A Board member who is currently certified as a specialist by or who in the past twelve (12) months has served in a decision- making capacity for an applicant agency or accredited agency shall disclose such certification or service to the Board.

 105. POWERS OF THE BOARD